sassoftware/viya4-monitoring-kubernetes/samples/tls/logging/README.md

 ## Overview

 Communication between the logging components within the cluster always takes place through TLS-enabled connections.
-This sample demonstrates how to deploy enable TLS for connections between the user (or an ingress object) and Kibana.
+This sample demonstrates how to deploy logging with TLS enabled for connections between the user (or an ingress object) and Kibana.
 The `TLS_ENABLE` environment variable controls whether connections to Kibana use TLS.

 ## Using This Sample